Friday, November 4, 2011

 *Trekked Cashel Mall, Bishopdale Library, Greers Rd, Winston Ave.
 38 snaps.

 The Press 16.11.11.
-News of a post quake housing development at Halswell, 1 400 new sections.
+News of a post-quake housing development at Halswell, 1 400 new sections.

-Thurs 17.11.11.
+Thursday 17.11.11.
 1.05pm, M3.9 quake, 9km depth, 10km E of Lyttelton (GeoNet).
-Shook pot plant leaves on my computer table, rattled my ass.
+It shook pot-plant leaves on my computer-table & rattled my ass.

 Coda:

 2017.
 The closed Bishopdale Community Centre & Library would be demolished.
-Saturday 22.07.17: A brand new Bishopdale Community Centre & Library would be opened next to the demolition site.
+Saturday 22.07.17: A brand-new Bishopdale Community Centre & Library would be opened next to the demolition-site.

 Content & pics Copyright Mark JS Esslemont.